AvaloniaUI/avalonia-docs/docs/guides/implementation-guides/localizing.md

 Each ResX file will contain translated text that corresponds to the keys used in the application.

+In this example, we added new files to the `Assets` folder.
+Since .NET generator creates namespaces depending on folder structure, it might be different for you.

 ## Set the Culture

 To use a specific language in the application, you need to set the current culture.
 This can be done in the `App.axaml.cs` file.
 The following example sets the culture to Filipino (`fil-PH`):